u-hyszk/docker-datascience-cuda/README.md

    * Click "><" icon in the lower left corner of VScode screen
    * Select "Reopen in container"
    * Initially it takes a while to start up

+4. restart VScode
+   * Initially, VScode extention for python will not be installed
+   * You can resolve this problem by restarting VScode

 ## Extra: install [pytorch](https://pytorch.org/) or [tensorflow](https://www.tensorflow.org/?hl=en)